We often find ourselves trapped in the seemingly endless cycle of Google’s algorithm changes.

 By following these best practices, you can create an effective Pinterest strategy that will help you attract new visitors and drive more traffic to your website.

-PRO TIP: An easy place to start on Pinterest SEO is to use the related search function in the platform.
-Enter your topic, and see the related ideas that pop up.
+An easy place to start on Pinterest SEO is to use the related search function in the platform.
+Enter your topic and see the related ideas that pop up.
 Try these in your Pin Descriptions and board titles.

 Leveraging Facebook for Diversified Traffic